JerricaRaemer/databyjerrica.com/README.md

 > I'm a data analyst with a passion for turning messy, complicated data into strategies that actually work.
 Whether it's cleaning up raw datasets, identifying hidden trends, or building smarter workflows, I help organizations make confident, data-driven decisions.
 >
 > I have a background in mathematics and hands-on experience across operations, bringing both technical expertise and industry context to every project.
 I’ve supported businesses by streamlining systems, improving accuracy, and uncovering the stories their data was already telling.
+>
+> I'm not just a data puller, but a strategic thought partner.
+I work to deeply understand the business problem, focus on what truly matters in the data, and deliver insights with clarity and purpose.
+Stakeholders can count on me to connect the dots, cut through the noise, and communicate findings without jargon or guesswork.
+>
+> Contact me now

 ## What I Do
 #### Data Cleaning & Preparation